Get insider access

 4. Best Budget Video Camera For Sports

 The Sony ZV-E10 is our top budget pick.
 Though it's aimed primarily at vloggers, it also makes for a great general video camera for videographers on a tighter budget.
-Unlike the Fujifilm X-S10, it doesn't have a viewfinder.
-You also lose out on IBIS, meaning you'll need to rely on optically stabilized lenses to get smoother footage when shooting handheld.
-If these aren't dealbreakers, you'll find a lot to love with this camera.
+Like the newer Sony ZV-E10 II, there's no viewfinder, and you're still missing IBIS here, meaning you'll need to rely on optically stabilized lenses to get smoother footage when shooting handheld.
+However, if those aren't dealbreakers, you'll find a lot to love with this camera.

 See our review

-If you're looking for something ultra-portable, consider the DJI Pocket 2.
+If you're looking for something ultra-portable and easy on the wallet, consider the DJI Pocket 2.
 This isn't just any pocket camera—it comes with a built-in three-axis stabilized gimbal that lets you capture smooth handheld video.
 It's a great option if you want something lightweight but prefer to get right in the action, as you can keep up with your subjects and still get buttery smooth footage.
 On top of that, it has an active tracking feature that can automatically follow a subject as they move around.

 You get up to 60 fps in 4k, and there's a dedicated slow-motion mode in 1080p for super slow-motion shots.
 On top of that, it has no recording time limit and a solid battery life.
 Because it's a small-sensor camera, you won't get amazing video quality compared to the higher-end options mentioned above.
-If the thought of an all-in-one camera and gimbal combo sounds appealing, this is one of the best cameras for sports you can get.
+The newer DJI Pocket 3 offers significant improvements, including a larger screen and larger sensor, but it's also much more expensive.
+Ultimately, if you want an all-in-one camera and gimbal that won't break the bank, the Pocket 2 is still worth considering.

 See our review